Safeguarding children from extremism

 If you would like to report extremist content you’ve seen online you can do so by clicking the button on the right.

-If you have any queries, please contact the council’s Prevent Coordinator
+If you have any queries, please contact the council’s Prevent Hub.

-If you would like to discuss how to keep you child safe from extremism or would like any support, please contact the Designated Safeguarding Lead-Mrs Louise Gatfield at the Academy.
+If you would like to discuss how to keep your child safe from extremism or would like any support, please contact a member of the Safeguarding team at the Academy.